-It's ironic that more facts are known about some aspects of Liberty, which operated under a military dictatorship, than are public about Radio Atlantico del Sur, from democratic Britain.
+It's ironic that for many years more facts were known about some aspects of Liberty, which operated under a military dictatorship, than about Radio Atlantico del Sur, from democratic Britain.

-Things we know about Liberty, but not about RAdS, include:
+Things we once knew about Liberty, but not about RAdS, included:

 - the real name(s) of its presenter(s)